PRECIOUS-Spot gold jumps after Fed signals cautiousness

 The Federal Reserve will proceed cautiously with hikes to interest rates, given global risks, Yellen said on Tuesday.

 Early selling pressure against the dollar helped to buoy gold prices, which extended gains to session highs after the comments.
-The U.S. dollar index hit an eight-day low on the dovish comments.
+The U.S. dollar index hit session lows after on the dovish comments.

 “It looks like we may be pricing back in just one interest rate hike.
 That’s why we’re rallying,” said Phillip Streible, senior commodities broker at R.J.
 O‘Brien in Chicago.